tianshuocong/TePA/README.md

 </div>

 ## Citation ☺️
-Thanks for your interest in our paper, please feel free to leave a ⭐️ or cite us, thanks!
+Thanks for your interest in our paper, please feel free to leave a ⭐️ or cite us through:
 ```bibtex
 @inproceedings{cong2024tepa,
   title={Test-Time Poisoning Attacks Against Test-Time Adaptation Models},